qunitjs/qunit/docs/QUnit/only.md

 ### Description

-Use this method to focus your test suite on a specific test. `QUnit.only` will cause any other tests in your suite to be ignored.
+Use this method to focus your test suite on a specific set of tests. `QUnit.only` will cause any other tests in your suite to be ignored.

-Note that if more than one `QUnit.only` is present only the first instance will run.

 This is an alternative to filtering tests to run in the HTML reporter.
 It is especially useful when you use a console reporter or in a codebase with a large set of long running tests.